 Results of this study shows that extremely athletic women do in fact have lower levels of body fat overall, which may directly decrease fertility.
 Extremely athletic women, who had menstrual cycle and ovulatory irregularities, had significantly lower levels of both subcutaneous and internal body fat at all sites in the body, compared to the controls.
 Extreme athletes that had regular ovulation had lower levels of internal body fat at vertebrae lumbar 4, sacral 1, and sacral 4, but had adequate levels of subcutaneous fat.

-Levels of estradiol (this estrogen is the most potent and abundant, its main action is the involvement in development of secondary sex characteristics, and the menstrual cycle) was significantly related to total fat at all sites in the body.
+Levels of estradiol (this estrogen is the most potent and abundant form of estrogen; its main action is the involvement in development of secondary sex characteristics and the menstrual cycle) was significantly related to total fat at all sites in the body.
 The extreme athletes were shown to have significantly lower estradiol than those of the controls.